 We are building training modules that will serve as a platform for global learning and collaboration.
-The curriculum for the Fellowship in Pediatric Emergency and Critical Care was developed by Pediatric Emergency, Pediatric Critical Care, Pediatric Anesthesia, Pediatric Endocrinology, and Pediatric Pulmonary subspecialists from University of Nairobi, University of Washington/ Seattle Children’s, A.I.C.
-Kijabe Hospital and Gertrude’s Children’s Hospital.
+The curriculum for the Fellowship in Pediatric Emergency and Critical Care was developed by Pediatric Emergency, Pediatric Critical Care, Pediatric Anesthesia, Pediatric Endocrinology, and Pediatric Pulmonary subspecialists from University of Nairobi, University of Washington/ Seattle Children’s and A.I.C.
+Kijabe Hospital.

 Your Life-saving Gift

 It is hard to imagine a better gift — or a better purpose — than saving children’s lives, and gifts from generous philanthropists will be central to the PECC’s success.
 Please join us in improving the critical and emergency care available to the children of sub-Saharan Africa; please join us in reducing preventable deaths and saving lives.
 To support this program, please visit our make a gift page.

 Pediatric Emergency and Critical Care-Kenya (PECC-Kenya) is an international collaboration committed to improving the management and outcomes of critically-ill children in sub-Saharan Africa.
 Read about the team >>